telerik/kendo-ui-core/docs/aspnet-mvc/vs-integration/new-project-wizard.md

 - **Skip creating an OpenAccess Model Library Project** - No data access project will be added.

-##Creation of New Kendo UI web application
+## Create a New Kendo UI Web Application

 When you click 'Finish', the creation of new Kendo UI web application will begin.
 The wizard will: